nyu-mll/nlu-test-sets/jiant_scripts/README.md

 This will generate predictions and responder accuracies.

-## Creating csv for IRT model
+## Creating a .csv for IRT analysis
-To combine the generated responses into a csv file (which will be used as input to IRT model), run
+To combine the generated responses into a csv file (which will be used as an input for IRT analysis), run
 ```
 python jiant/irt_scripts/postprocess_predictions.py $(pwd)
 ```